LixiangZhao98/PointCloud-Visualization-Tool/README.md

 - Halo Visualization for pointcloud data

 # Version Update Info
-- 2025/1/12: Fix bug of KED computation with shared group memory (the program will be broke on some machine)
+- 2025/1/12: Fix bug of KDE computation with shared group memory (the program will be broke on some machine)

 # Install the project and Play the demos